GreyHatUser/Upgrade-on-MarkCyber-Credential-Harvester/README.md

 ============================== **UPDATES** ===============================

-From now on updates will be included in the releases
+- From now on updates will be included in the releases
+- All versions have been tested to work on a standart Windows 10 version

 ====================================================================